Sciratec/Sciratec.github.io/writeups/tryhackme/C2Carnage/index.md

 # Disclaimer:
 Only one rule: There will be no direct contact with any domain or IP

 The first question drops a little hint for us to start, which asks for the date and time the first `HTTP` connection made.
 Opening up the PCAP file we can see that there is 70,873 packets to go through.
-I don't know about you, but I am going through that mess manually.
+I don't know about you, but I am not going through that mess manually.
 Rather, we can use wireshark's filter feature to drill down into what we need to find.
 In this instance we filter the `HTTP` traffic out from the blob of packets to find the answer in the Layer 2 (Data-Link) "Frame" section.

 ![http stream](../../../static/writeupimgs/carnage/http-filter-traffic.png)